Toast of London: Music and songs

 The theme music, "Take My Hand" was composed by Matt Berry and was released on the album Witchazel.
 Each episode of Toast of London also features a novelty song sung by Berry's character Toast, and others.
 The songs are sometimes sung partly to the fourth wall.

 Toast of Tinseltown employed a new end theme, a cover version of Swedish pop singer Doris' "Beatmaker" performed by Matt Berry and Emma Noble.

 Reception

 On Rotten Tomatoes, the show has an approval rating of 84% to 90% based on 10 reviews, with an average rating of 8/10.

 Awards

 At the 61st Rose d'Or awards in 2022, Toast of Tinseltown was named as the best comedy.

+At the 2015 BAFTA Awards Matt Berry received the award for Male performance in a comedy programme.

 Book

 In 2015, Matt Berry and Arthur Mathews published Toast on Toast: Cautionary Tales and Candid Advice, a spoof autobiography of Steven Toast.
 It was also released as an audio book read by Matt Berry.